omarreis/vsop2013/planetfun/README.md

 * Download VSOP2013.p2000 from the FTP repository above ( a 400 MB file)
 * Use program *TestVSOP2013* to Load VSOP2013.p2000 text file.
 * Save binary binary file VSOP2013.p2000.bin.
 Do *not* use binary files from original FTP repository.
 Binary files for this app use a different custom format.
-* Deploy file VSOP2013.p2000.bin with the app.
+* Deploy file VSOP2013.p2000.bin with PlanetFun app.

 # Planet textures